 This is a principle of human nature.
 We often pay more attention to people that have a sense of mystery, rather than those that we know are always around and available.
 You improve your marketing potential anytime you’re able to create scarcity around what you offer.

 When there are lines wrapped around the block for a new sneaker, video game console, movie ticket, or any other product, it creates a buzz that can take off like wildfire.
 Using some carefully worded language alone can help you create scarcity for your offerings.

 For instance, if your inventory is low because something you offer is flying off the shelves, make sure to express this in your product description.
 It prompts people to have a sense of urgency with their purchase timetable.

 You’ll often get more conversions from people who were otherwise on the fence.

-Think about popular restaurants like In N Out Burger, Shake Shake, popular food trucks, and countless pizza joints.
+Think about popular restaurants like In N Out Burger, Shake Shack, popular food trucks, and countless pizza joints.
 These are often companies that know how to keep it simple and lean hard into what they do best.